 - Focus on what sets you apart.

 - Keep your target market in mind and speak directly to them.

 Write out a handful of options, then give your ideas some time to simmer.
-Pick a couple favorites and bounce them off of people whose opinions you trust.
+Pick a couple of favorites and bounce them off of people whose opinions you trust.
 When one sticks, spend some time polishing it, then lock it down.
-For inspiration, here’s 30 of the best brand slogans.
+For inspiration, here are 30 of the best brand slogans.

-Once you have some sharp branding and a catchy slogan for your side business, then it’s time to get it out there!
+Once you have some sharp branding and a catchy slogan for your side work, then it’s time to get it out there!

 Social media is now acting as the sort of “word-of-mouth” that small businesses need to thrive and grow.
 When people can find you on social media, they can tag you and spread the word about your products or services, making it vital to get these accounts set up early on.

 Here are a few reasons why you should get on each network:

 This one is a necessity.
 Setting up a business page here gives you access not only to the larger network of social media, but it also plugs you into their powerful social media advertising tools.

 Image-based social networking is great to show off products and promote and grow “word-of-mouth” by tagging photos and cross-promoting.

 Because it functions like a live-stream, nothing just sits on Twitter.
 It facilitates real-time dialogue between a brand and its followers.